How To Become A Mineralogist

 A mineralogist is a good career for somebody who has a scientific mind, enjoys the outdoors and working with their hands, likes to do research and make new discoveries, and is analytical and a problem solver.

-Mineralogists must possess the following qualities and skills:
+Mineralogists should possess the following qualities and skills:

 - Enjoys the Outdoors